it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/wireless_management.rst

 For those organizations operating at a |Maturity1| maturity, the important thing is to keep it simple.
 Avoid using wireless in risky scenarios, such as transmitting election results without the technical support of a state agency or other technical body providing guidance.

 #.
-Leverage the Advanced Encryption Standard (AES) to Encrypt Wireless Data
+Leverage the advanced encryption standard (AES) to encrypt wireless data.
 #.
-Create Separate Wireless Network for Personal and Untrusted Devices
+Create separate wireless network for personal and untrusted devices.

+All wireless access points owned and operated by the jurisdiction should utilize either WPA2 or WPA3 with a strong password.

+Untrusted devices from users outside of your jurisdiction should not be provided access to the jurisdiction's primary wireless network.
+If they are not part of your team, they should not be on the same wireless network as jurisdiction equipment.
+A guest network should be used to enforce separation.

 |Maturity2| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-With at least some technical staff, you can
+With at least some technical staff, you can:

 #.
-Disable Wireless Access on Devices if Not Required
+Maintain an inventory of authorized wireless access points to ensure rogue ones are not introduced.
 #.
-Maintain an Inventory of Authorized Wireless Access Points
+Disable wireless access on devices if the device does not require access.
 #.
-Detect Wireless Access Points Connected to the Wired Network
-#.
-Disable Peer-to-Peer Wireless Network Capabilities on Wireless Clients
-#.
-Disable Wireless Peripheral Access of Devices
+Disable peer-to-peer wireless network capabilities on wireless clients to prevent communication between devices that is not visible on the wireless network.

 |Maturity3| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

 At the Adaptive maturity, you should be

 #.
-Limit Wireless Access on Client Devices
+Use wireless authentication protocols that require mutual, multi-factor authentication.
 #.
-Use a Wireless Intrusion Detection System
-#.
-Use Wireless Authentication Protocols that Require Mutual, Multi-Factor Authentication
+Detect wireless access points connected to the wired network.

 For |bp_title|, the necessary actions are the same for all maturity levels.